hoodunit/purescript-nix-bootstrap/README.md

 ### Caveats

 You can build Docker images without Docker, but Docker still needs to be installed separately to run them.
+In theory you should be able to install Docker with Nix as well, but at the time of last testing I did not have luck with this.